CLCStriders/striders/pages/boddington-10.md

 You will be able to review the route for the Boddington 10 race on [Strava](https://strava.app.link/kOtLaSvNyEb)

 Route Map: [Map]({{ page.routeMap }})

 ---

-#### Race details

-##### The race itself

-There will be a large number of CLC Striders members out marshaling on the course.
-They will be there to guide you around the course.
-We have also placed a number of directional arrows and mile markers, too.
-Please note that marshals are not permitted to direct traffic, as road users have priority.

-There will be one water station at Barrow at approximately 2, 4, 6 and 8 miles.
-We are aiming to make this a low waste event, so please carry your own water bottle if you need it.
-You will be able to fill your bottle at the water station.

-Please take all rubbish home with you or dispose of in bins at the finish.

-##### At the Finish

-After you cross the finish line, you will notice a group of timekeepers.
-Please do not distract them, as they need to concentrate and ensure everyone gets their correct result.

-If you drop out of the race, please notify one of the officials at the finish line so that we know you haven’t got lost out on the course.

-Once you have crossed the finish line, please make sure you return the timing chip.
-There will be water at the finish and space to get your breath back, but the space will be limited so we kindly ask you vacate the finish area and walk back to Race HQ as soon as you are able.

----